dadhi/FastExpressionCompiler/README.md

 FastExpressionCompiler.LightExpression

 - Provides the `CompileFast` extension methods for `FastExpressionCompiler.LightExpression.LambdaExpression`.
-- Provides the drop-in [Expression replacement](#feclightexpressionexpression-vs-expression) with the faster construction and less memory at the cost of less validation.
+- Provides the drop-in expression replacement with the less consumed memory and the faster construction at the cost of the less validation.
 - Includes its own `ExpressionVisitor`.
 - Supports `ToExpression` method to convert back to the `System.Linq.Expressions.Expression`.